eosrc/aa/README.md

 ## Prerequisites

-You should the latest version of Love2d here:
+You should get the latest version of Love2d here:

 https://love2d.org/#download